rishabhjoshi/rishabhjoshi.github.io.old/index.md

 ## Research Interest

-My research interests are mainly in the field of Machine Learning with a focus on ANN.
-I love understanding how such models work and mimic humans in cognitive tasks.
+My research interests are mainly in the field of IOT and Machine Learning with a focus on applications of ML techniques to pervasive computing systems.
+I also take deep interest in ANN and like understanding how such models work and mimic humans in cognitive tasks.
 I love to take a multidisciplinary approach to every problem I face.

 I have worked on Wearables and IOT and I believe in the theory to make **my** world personalized to **me**!
-That's probably the reason I like softwares and platforms which I can customize a lot!
-I believe that IOT along with machines that mimic humans will be a starting step to make my world tuned to my needs and wishes.
+I believe that IOT devices and machines that mimic humans will be a starting step to make *my* world tuned to *my* needs and wishes.

 ---